 The incidence of adverse reactions with the doses of Emselex 7.5 mg and 15 mg decreased during the treatment period up to 6 months.
 A similar trend is also seen for the discontinuation rates.

-Post-marketing experience

-The following events have been reported in association with darifenacin use in worldwide post-marketing experience: generalised hypersensitivity reactions including angioedema, depressed mood/mood alterations, hallucination.
-Because these spontaneously reported events are from the worldwide post-marketing experience, the frequency of events cannot be estimated from the available data.

 Reporting of suspected adverse reactions